KonulJ/Predictive-Maintenance/README.md

-# 🛠️ Predictive Maintenance using Machine Learning
+ # 🛠️ Predictive Maintenance for Aircraft Turbofan Engines using Machine Learning
 **Powered by the C-MAPSS Dataset**
+**Powered by the C-MAPSS Dataset**

 ---

 ## 📌 Overview
-This project demonstrates how machine learning models can be applied to sensor data from jet engines to predict **Remaining Useful Life (RUL)** and prevent equipment failure.
+This project demonstrates how machine learning (especially regression)  models can be applied to sensor and operational settings data from jet engines to predict **Remaining Useful Life (RUL)** and prevent equipment failure.
 By leveraging the **C-MAPSS dataset**, the application predicts potential breakdowns before they occur—reducing downtime, optimizing maintenance schedules, and improving operational efficiency.

 An **interactive dashboard** built using **Plotly Dash** provides visual insights into sensor behavior and model performance.